Borewit/strtok3/README.md

 | options    | [IReadChunkOptions](#ireadchunkoptions)                        | An integer specifying the number of bytes to read                                                                                                                                                                                      |

 Return promise with number of bytes read.
-The number of bytes read maybe if less, *mayBeLess* flag was set.
+The number of bytes read may be less than requested if the `mayBeLess` flag is set.

 #### `peekBuffer` function